-In recent years, schools and academies greater freedom to design a curriculum that best suits the needs, interest and aptitudes of its students.
-At Stanway we have aimed to keep the curriculum as broad as possible maintaining a full KS3 curriculum across Years 7-9.
+In recent years, schools and academies have been given greater freedom to design curriculums that best suits the needs, interest and aptitudes of their students.
+At Stanway, we have aimed to keep the curriculum as broad as possible, maintaining a full Key Stage 3 curriculum across Years 7-9.

-At Stanway, we have created our curriculum offer to ensure we can give appropriate time for the delivery of English, Mathematics, Science and other core subjects, allowing students the opportunity to develop a deeper understanding of key concepts.
+We have created our curriculum offer to ensure we can give appropriate time for the delivery of English, Mathematics, Science and other core subjects, allowing students the opportunity to develop a deeper understanding of key concepts.

-Our timetable structure allows us flexibility to create personalised pathways for a student's learning by extending our provision of:
+Our timetable structure allows us flexibility to create personalised pathways for an individual student's learning by extending our provision of: